Colin Kaepernick: College career

 Kaepernick received most of his high school accolades as a baseball pitcher.
 He received several scholarship offers in that sport, but he wanted to play college football.
-The University of Nevada, Reno was the only college to offer him a football scholarship, and Kaepernick signed with Nevada in February 2006.
+The University of Nevada, Reno and Nevada head coach Chris Ault was the only college to offer Kaepernick a football scholarship, and Kaepernick signed with Nevada in February 2006.

 Kaepernick started his college career in 2007 with the Wolf Pack as a back-up quarterback, playing in 11 of the team's 13 games.
 He finished the season with 19 passing touchdowns, three interceptions and 2,175 passing yards, garnering a 53.8% completion percentage.
 Kaepernick also added 593 rushing yards and six rushing touchdowns as Nevada finished 6–7.

 As a sophomore, Kaepernick recorded 2,849 passing yards, 22 passing touchdowns, seven interceptions, 1,130 rushing yards and 17 rushing touchdowns.
 He became just the sixth player in NCAA history to pass for 2,000 yards and rush for 1,000 or more yards in a single season.
 At the Humanitarian Bowl, he had 370 passing yards, three passing touchdowns, two interceptions, 15 rushing yards and one rushing touchdown, earning the game's MVP award despite his team losing the game.
 At the conclusion of the game, Kaepernick was designated the WAC Offensive Player of the Year.
 He was the first sophomore to win this award since Marshall Faulk of San Diego State did in 1992.

 In the 2009 Major League Baseball Draft, Kaepernick was selected in the 43rd round by the Chicago Cubs.
 He decided that he wanted to continue to play football at the University of Nevada and did not sign with the Cubs.